 Whether you are coming straight out of an undergraduate program and want to pursue an advanced degree or have been working in industry and are looking to refine your skills and position yourself more strongly in the field of civic media, we suggest you consider applying.
-APPLY NOW for Fall 2016.
-Deadline May 15.
+APPLY NOW for Fall 2017.

 CMAP is supported by a core of faculty from Emerson College who are Engagement Lab Fellows.
 This group consists of nine professors from across the college (School of Arts, School of Communication, and the Institute for Liberal Arts and Interdisciplinary Studies).
 Their mission is to cultivate an intellectual community at Emerson College committed to research, pedagogy and practice of civic media.
 Our fellowship program is at the core of this mission, bringing together faculty from the Emerson community, and beyond, to build intellectual capacity for engaged research--research with direct application to people’s lives and livelihoods.